Diamondbacks vs. Tigers Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Corbin Carroll, Zach McKinstry and others in the Arizona Diamondbacks-Detroit Tigers matchup at Comerica Park on Friday at 6:40 PM ET.
+Player prop betting options for Corbin Carroll, Spencer Torkelson and others are available in the Arizona Diamondbacks-Detroit Tigers matchup at Comerica Park on Saturday, starting at 1:10 PM ET.

 Diamondbacks vs. Tigers Game Info